 - (1) General Information: The concentration introduces students to indigenous perspectives and issues in environment and resource management. - (2) Requirements of the Concentration (★15 from below).
 Other courses may be approved annually if they relate significantly.
-Updated lists of courses that can be counted towards this concentration will be posted on the website. - ANTH 323, EAS 254; NS 390; R SOC 355; one of HIST 460 or NS 380; NS 403.
+Updated lists of courses that can be counted towards this concentration will be available from the Undergraduate Student Services Office (231 GSB). - a.
+ANTH 323, HGP 250; NS 390; R SOC 355; one of HIST 460 or NS 380; NS 403.